Tory leadership: Rivals get personal in latest TV debate

 This is proving to be a brutal and bloody battle to be prime minister.
 It might not be easy to heal some of the wounds.

-Later in the debate, Tom Tugendhat - chairman of the foreign affairs select committee - challenged Ms Mordaunt to give the "details of the plans you are laying out".
+Tom Tugendhat - chairman of the foreign affairs select committee - said those who had been ministers under Mr Johnson "lent credibility to the chaos" of his government.

-He warned that Labour leader Sir Keir Starmer "won't be waiting at the general election and we won't be able to give him that space now".
+Grilling Ms Mordaunt, Mr Tugendhat challenged the trade minister to give the "details of the plans you are laying out".

-Ms Mordaunt said: "I think there's a couple of things we need in order to win the next general election: one of them is me as the prime minister because the polling shows that I'm the only one that can beat Keir Starmer and take the fight to Labour."
+In reply Ms Mordaunt said: "I think there's a couple of things we need in order to win the next general election: one of them is me as the prime minister because the polling shows that I'm the only one that can beat Keir Starmer and take the fight to Labour."

-The five remaining candidates are vying to succeed Boris Johnson as Tory leader and prime minister after a cabinet mutiny forced him to resign.
+The five remaining candidates are vying to succeed Mr Johnson as Tory leader and prime minister after a cabinet mutiny forced him to resign.

-The candidates passed the first two rounds of voting among Tory MPs, with the next ballot due on Monday, when the bottom-placed candidate will be knocked out.
+In a sign of how close the race has become, a survey of party members for the Conservative Home website on Saturday suggested Ms Badenoch was leading the pack, with Truss in second and Mordaunt - currently the bookmakers' favourite - dropping to third.

-The field will be whittled down to two final contenders by the end of next week, before around 160,000 Tory members decide the party's next leader in a postal vote.
+But Mr Sunak is still in pole position after coming top in the first two rounds of voting among Tory MPs.